severian5it/BoardgameNerd/README.md

 #### Navbar

 The navigation bar is fixed, and show a 20 faces dice on a site, that can be clicked to redirect the user to the main page.
-On Flask *Back-end* the user is checked and the navbar can have 2 distinct aspect, whether the user is logged on or not; is worth to mention that all the controls and the status of the user are managed via the package `Flask session`
+On *Flask* **back-end** the user is checked and the navbar can have 2 distinct aspect, whether the user is logged on or not; is worth to mention that all the controls and the status of the user are managed via the package `Flask session`; there is also a strong emphasis on defensive design in **back-end**, to prevent rogue navigation to section which require log-in.

 For visitors to the site who are not logged in, list items links are available for them to use.